 Ministerial Promise Scholarship (M.Div.)

-Petry scholarships, ranging up to 100 percent of tuition, are awarded to entering M.T.S. students on the basis of academic excellence and promise of significant future contributions in the field of religious studies.
-The scholarships can be renewable in the second year of study.
+Up to 10 Ray C. Petry merit scholarships are awarded to entering full-time M.T.S. students.
+Scholarship awards are for 50% to 100% percent of Duke Divinity tuition.
+Scholarships are awarded on the basis of academic excellence and promise of significant future contributions in the field of religious studies.
+Some merit scholarships are awarded to second year M.T.S. who demonstrate academic excellence.

-The University Scholars program, which offers full tuition for one year, was created with a gift by Bill and Melinda Gates to stimulate an interdisciplinary, intergenerational community of scholars.
-One exceptional, creative student with interdisciplinary interests is selected for this award.
-Scholars have the opportunity to participate monthly in a seminar with undergraduate scholars and other graduate and professional students at Duke.
+The University Scholars program offers a one-year full-tuition scholarship, The University Scholars program was created with a gift by Bill and Melinda Gates to stimulate an interdisciplinary, intergenerational community of scholars.
+It is awarded to one exceptional, creative student with interdisciplinary interests.
+University Scholars have the opportunity to participate in a monthly seminar with undergraduate scholars and other graduate and professional students at Duke.

 In cooperation with the Crusade Scholarship Committee of the United Methodist Church and other authorized church agencies, international students are selected and admitted to courses of study.
 The Divinity School offers one scholarship per year to an international student in the master of theology degree program.
 The scholarship offers up to one year’s full tuition.